fraser-lab/fraser-lab.github.io/courses/peer_review_2024/index.md

 ## Course structure

 Students will be paired to serve as "Co-Discussion Leaders" for one BioRxiv manuscript of their choosing.
-The co-discussion leaders will compose one joint written peer review, with a first draft due immediately to Chris prior to their presentation, reflecting their original thoughts on the manuscript.
-Please send your paper selections to Chris by March 30th so everyone can start reading.
+The co-discussion leaders will compose one joint written peer review, with a first draft due immediately to us prior to their presentation, reflecting their original thoughts on the manuscript.
 For each class, everyone, not just the co-discussion leaders, should be prepared by having the paper carefully.
 We will start each day by calling on each participant in the class and asking them to share: 1 confusing thing about the paper and 1 cool thing about the paper.

 After the round of sharing, the Discussion Leaders will present a joint talk similar in content and quality to a Tetrad or QBC Journal Club presentation, with an estimated 30-40 minute duration (noting that interruptions and discussion may take us closer to an hour).